-The very existence of corduroy shorts is weird.
+The very existence of corduroy shorts is…weird?
 Corduroy is a fabric typically reserved for fall, while shorts are a distinct summer item — the fabric seems at odds with the style.
-But as we enter spring and slowly begin to prepare for summer, corduroy shorts seem like an ideal choice for the often awkward, in-between weather, with their ability to simultaneously capture the essence of a multitude of seasons.
-They’re the perfect compromise, appealing to both those loathe to give up the fall and winter months (yes, these people exist) and those eager for summer to arrive.
+But as we slowly enter the beginning of fall, corduroy shorts suddenly seems like an ideal choice for the often awkward, in-between weather, with their ability to simultaneously capture the essence of a multitude of seasons.
+They’re the perfect compromise, appealing to both those loathe to give up the summer and those eager for the season’s change to arrive.

 If you remain unconvinced and are left imagining a heavy, burdensome short that constricts rather than allows for movement, it’s worth noting that the original adopters of corduroy shorts were Californian surfers of the 70s.
 OG brands like Ocean Pacific (pictured below) and Hammies were favored by surfers for their ultra short, ultra high-waisted offerings.
 Surfers even went so far as to praise them for their comfort and flexibility, so whatever preconceived notions you might have regarding corduroy shorts, consider them debunked.

-While today’s corduroy shorts have gained some length and considerable room in the leg area, there remains an inherent ’70s-ness to the shorts.
+While today’s corduroy shorts have gained some length (not so much on this list, but you understand) and considerable room in the leg area, there remains an inherent ’70s-ness to the shorts, something much sought after in this decade-obsessed day and age.
 Maybe you’ve always fancied yourself a surfer but find yourself in a landlocked state, or maybe you’re just terrified of the ocean.
-All you need is a pair of corduroy shorts to look (and feel) like you’ve stepped out of a Bruce Brown film.
-Pair them with a polo or rugby a la the guys (and girl) above to offset the laidback vibes of the shorts with something slightly preppy.
+All you need is a pair of corduroy shorts — and maybe the beginnings of a sick ‘stache — to look and feel like you’ve stepped out of a Bruce Brown film.
+Pair with a terry cloth polo, oversized oxford or rugby a la the guys (and girl) above to offset the laidback vibes of the shorts with something slightly preppy.

 If you really want to stay true to the corduroy short’s origin, these Walkshorts by Banks Journal are pretty close to the real deal.
 The patch pockets are reminiscent of those found on Hammies or OPs, but they feature a few extra inches of length so you won’t feel totally exposed.
 Plus, the half-elastic waistline means they’ll be all the more comfortable.

 If you’re familiar with Todd Snyder’s best-selling Weekend Shorts then you’ll want to check out the designer’s corduroy version of the silhouette.
 Made from an extra soft, fine wale, they’re versatile in their ability to either be dressed up or down, the corduroy giving off a more polished appearance that’s balanced out by the casualness of the drawstring waist.
-We’re partial to this Chili colorway, ideal for making a statement this spring and summer.
+We’re partial to this Willow colorway, ideal for the summer to fall transition.

 It’s only natural that the brand from surfer Kelly Slater would have their own version of cord shorts, and they’re another pair that pay homage to the shorts of yesteryear.
 Outerknown sourced a lightweight corduroy for their Seventyseven shorts that’s soft, breathable and made for all-day wear.
-Besides, we’re willing to bet you don’t own a pair of baby blue shorts.
+Besides, we’re willing to bet you don’t own a pair of cosmo pink shorts.